svnm/monorouter-flux-examples/README.md

 ### es6

-... monorouter does not seem to work well with the recent version of react https://github.com/matthewwithanm/monorouter/issues/47, however there is an example using babel and es6 here... https://github.com/matthewwithanm/monorouter/tree/for-StevenIseki/examples/browser
+... monorouter does not seem to work well with the recent version of react https://github.com/matthewwithanm/monorouter/issues/47

+There is an example using monorouter with babel and es6 here... https://github.com/matthewwithanm/monorouter/tree/for-StevenIseki/examples/browser

 ## License